Concepts

 type ReconcilerOptions struct {

-// If unspecified, true is assumed.
+// If unspecified, the reconciler name is used.

 // How to react if a dependent object exists but has no or a different owner.